FelicityIris/RXdwm/README.md

 # Other Information

-- I used Artix/Runit Base iso for installation.
+- I used Void Base iso for installation.
+(Previous setup used Artix Base Iso)

-- Terminal: Alacritty; `neofetch | lolcat` to get rainbow coloured neofetch.
+- Terminal: st; `neofetch | lolcat` to get rainbow coloured neofetch.
+(I do not use Alacritty any longer.
+Dot file is deprecated for this setup.)

 - Shell: ZSH; (Some of my dotfiles and scripts may have `#!/bin/zsh` as the shebang, so replace it with `#!/bin/sh` or `#!/bin/bash` to make them work in case it doesn't.)